 Most of PKP’s documentation is hosted and managed in a GitHub repository called the PKP Documentation Hub and is built using an open-source tool called Jekyll.
 GitHub is a collaborative version control system that manages and stores revisions of a project.
-To learn more about GitHub and Git, see this video.
+To learn more about GitHub and Git, watch this “What Is Git and Github?” video or this “Git and Github for Poets” video.

 The content files that make up PKP’s documentation are stored in the Documentation Hub repository and anyone with a GitHub account can edit and add documents to the repository.
 This chapter explains the important things you will need to know when working on GitHub.